Wood-free paper: Woodfree uncoated paper

 Woodfree uncoated paper (WFU), uncoated woodfree paper (UWF) or uncoated fine papers is the paper industry technical term for base wood-free paper.
 Both softwood and hardwood chemical pulps are used and a minor part of mechanical pulp might be added (often of aspen or poplar).
 These paper grades are calendered.
 The properties are good strength, high brightness and good archival characteristics.
-They provide a non-glare surface suitable for reading and writing as there is no coating involved.
+They provide less glare than woodfree coated paper (WFC) as there is no coating involved.

 Offset paper

-Offset paper is a type of woodfree uncoated paper with ISO brightness > 80% and a basis weight of 40–300 g/m2.
-Surface strength and low linting are the main parameters, but brightness and opacity are also important.

-Lightweight offset paper, also called onionskin, has a basis weight of 25–40 g/m2 and are normally used for bibles (hence the colloquial name Bible paper) and dictionaries.
+Offset paper is a type of woodfree uncoated paper primarily designed for offset printing.
+It can range from 60 gsm (grammage, or grams per square meter), to over 200 gsm.
+Lighter weights can compose brochures and flyers, while heavier weights are used for packaging and other durable applications.
+SC (supercalendered) offset paper has an ISO brightness of > 67% and a surface strength is optimized for offset printing.